-Vegan chocolate truffles are such a decadent treat, and you’ll be shocked to find out just how easy they come together.
-Perfect for your loved ones on Valentine’s Day (or any day, for that matter)!
+Vegan chocolate Valentine's Day Truffles are such a decadent treat, and you'll be shocked to find out just how easy they come together.
+Perfect for your loved ones on Valentine's Day (or any day, for that matter)!

-With these super simple vegan truffles, it’s truly a no-brainer that they will be a part of your Valentine’s Day celebration.
+With these super simple Valentine's Day Truffles, it's truly a no-brainer that they will be a part of your Valentine's Day celebration.

 They come together in a matter of minutes.
 Whether you make them as soon as you get home from work, while the kids are napping, or just in a hurry because life is bonkers, you can totally make it happen with these bad boys.

 Your loved ones will be so impressed with how fancy these vegan chocolate truffles look, that they'll be asking you where you bought them!
 Don't worry, your secret's safe with me.

 Well besides the fact that they're pure silky smooth chocolate, and who in their right mind doesn't like chocolate?!
 There is just so much to love about these little chocolate balls.

 So why chocolate?
 What does chocolate even mean on Valentine's Day?
 Well if you must know, this goes all the way back to the Aztecs, who considered chocolate an aphrodisiac.
 Chocolate is said to contain substance that ignites a flaming desire and make those who eat it open to romance.
 No wonder those heart-shaped boxes of chocolate are the most popular candy on Valentine's Day!
 People just wanna get it on!

 One thing I really love about these sweet little morsels is how few ingredients they have.
 In fact, you may have just about everything on hand right now!
 Let's see what you need: